lrq3000/csg_mri_pipelines/README.md

 print(my_results)
 ```

-A concrete example of scripting of `pathmatcher.py` can be found inside the `reorientation_registration_helper.py` script.
+A concrete example of scripting of `pathmatcher.py` can be found inside the `reorientation_registration_helper.py` script, which streamlines the manual preprocessing of fMRI data (reorientation, coregistration, quality and motion assessment, generation of composite motion metrics such as framewise median absolute deviation, etc).

+### Similar projects

+A similar project, and potentially more powerful, is [fselect](https://github.com/jhspetersson/fselect), which allows to use SQL-like queries on files.
+In MATLAB, similar functions are available in [dirPlus](https://github.com/kpeaton/dirPlus).

 ## ASCII Rename